EECS 373 Lab 7: Data Converters

 although ADC0 and ADC1 are shown in this configuration for

-completeness, they are not connected to the SmartFusion kit with this
+completeness.
+They are not connected to the SmartFusion kit expansion

 Write an application program so that the LEDs mirror the accelerometer

 That is, when the board is sitting flat the middle LEDs should be

 as the board is tilted, the LEDs should reflect the current board

 Selection through the 3 accelerometer axes with the push buttons.
 You